Oven Roasted Chestnuts are amongst the easiest 1-ingredient thing to make on Earth. You will not regret learning how to make these beauties.

 Chestnuts are considered autumn fruits.
 Still, you can get them in the wintertime here in Italy.
 There are the protagonists of many sweet recipes and regional gastronomic traditions such as castagnaccio.

-Castagne Caldaroste, how they are called in Italy are very common street foods during autumn and wintertime.
+Roasted chestnuts (Castagne Caldaroste), how they are called in Italy are very common street foods during the fall season and wintertime.
+It is one of our favorite fall season recipes, as it is healthy, simple, and easy to make.

 When we last Christmas in Rome, after eating and smelling countless times their beautiful aroma, we finally decided to ask the experts for a couple of tips which we bring you here.